‘General Hospital’ Spoilers: Finn’s Betrayed By Brad, Dante Has Olivia Worried, And Andre Opens Up

-There’s been a lot of action this week in Port Charles and General Hospital spoilers tease that there’s more on the way.
-Tracy and Laura are back in Port Charles, Anna is getting sneaky about Valentin, and Finn got beaten up and says he’s ready for rehab.
+There’s been a lot of action this week in Port Charles, and General Hospital spoilers tease that there’s more on the way.
+Tracy and Laura are back in Port Charles, Anna is getting sneaky about Valentin, and Finn got beaten up and said he’s ready for rehab.
 What General Hospital spoilers are available for Thursday’s show and the next few episodes?

 Andre saw Curtis and Jordan together and while he tried to take the high road about it, General Hospital spoilers from SheKnows Soaps detail that during Thursday’s episode he will be admitting heartbreak.
 Are things really over for good between Jordan and Andre or could her connection with Curtis prompt Andre to shoot for another chance with her?
 Could Curtis and Jordan really make a go of this relationship now?